MaxR112/TheDreamTeamMarket/README.md

     - Window: Stores the app state and manages switching between screens.
     - GUI screens (MainScreen, BuyerScreen, etc.): Handle the user interface and button clicks.

+### OOP
+   - Encapsulation
+      - All product data such as name, price, quantity is private and accessed through getter/setter methods.

+   - Inheritance
+      - Electronics, Clothing, and Furniture extend the Product base class.

+   - Polymorphism
+      - Methods like toString() and category-specific behaviors differ based on the product subclass.

+   - Abstraction
+      - Buyers and sellers interact with high-level GUI elements without worrying about underlying file operations.

 - UML Diagram: ![UML Diagram](UML.png)
 ### Future Improvements
 - Clean up the UI to make it look more modern.